Common Airship Myths

 For all their size, airships can’t really lift very much.

-The United States Navy’s two aircraft carrier zeppelins, the Akron and the Macon, were able to carry 5 and 9 sparrowhawk biplanes respectively along with full crew compliments.
+The United States Navy’s two aircraft carrier rigid airships, the Akron and the Macon, were each able to carry multiple biplanes along with full crew compliments.
 German, American and British rigid airship developers all had plans for future larger versions that would have been capable of carrying even more passengers and cargo.

 As airships grow in size their lift becomes even more efficient.
 This is because the ratio of surface area to volume decreases as a volume of space increases.
 The material necessary to enclose a volume of lifting gas will comprise a smaller percentage of an airship’s overall weight as its size increases.
 With stronger and lighter modern materials today’s airships could be truly massive and thus achieve capacities far greater than any aircraft ever built.